Courses/Master SEO & AIO/Understand searcher intent

 Consider the purpose of your chosen page or post and follow these steps:

-1. Identify which type of intent your content serves (informational, navigational, transactional, or commercial investigation).
+1. Identify which type of intent your content serves (informational, navigational, transactional, or commercial).

-2. Include language that aligns with that intent.
+2. In your content, include language that aligns with that intent.

 3. Add phrases that echo what people might be searching for.